 With the abundant rainfall we have in the Pacific Northwest, it is sometimes difficult to understand why we need to conserve water.
 As our communities have grown, our water needs have also grown.
 Water conservation is something that we should all practice.
 Except for the air we breathe, water is the single most important element of our lives.
 It is too precious to waste.
 Regardless of the availability of water now and in the future, we must get the most for our current supply.
 Not only is conservation the smart thing to do, it’s the right thing to do from a natural resource perspective.

-The CRWP currently provides water conservation programs and services to the following members: the City of Estacada, the City of Gladstone, Oak Lodge Water Services, South Fork Water Board, and Sunrise Water Authority.
-Clackamas River Water, City of Tigard and the City of Lake Oswego have opted not participate in the CRWP Conservation Program.
+The CRWP currently provides water conservation programs and services to the following members: the City of Estacada, the City of Gladstone, Clackamas River Water, Oak Lodge Water Services, South Fork Water Board, and Sunrise Water Authority.
+The City of Tigard and the City of Lake Oswego have opted not to participate in the CRWP Conservation Program.